-In the annual budget, the total amount proposed for each major classification of expenditures is the maximum amount that may be expended for that classification for the fiscal year.
+The total amount proposed for each major classification of expenditures is the maximum amount that may be expended for that classification for the fiscal year.
 Through a resolution, the governing board may make budget adjustments or authorize transfers from the reserve for contingencies to any classification (with a two-thirds vote) or between classifications (with a majority vote).